cely-tools/docs/docs/guides/1_add_quiet_re-authentication_flow.md

 }
 ```

 Though a built-in `LoginViewController` is provided by Cely, as of Cely v3, it is encouraged for this built-in controller to only be used for rapid development/prototyping and not production.
+In this example, once the API has authenticated our credentials we save the `token` in keychain using `Cely.save(_:)`.
+If successful, we also store the user credentials in keychain using `Cely.credentials.set(_:)`.
+Lastly, we change the user's logged in status with cely using `Cely.changeStatus(_:)` which will transition our application to the `.homeViewController`.

 ## Expired Token Flow

 ![](../images/guides/quiet_re-authentication_flow-with_cely-expired_token_flow.jpg)

-If you come from a Backend development background, the idea of implementing a [refresh token](https://auth0.com/learn/refresh-tokens/) to handle re-authentication may see like the best option, but its going to cost a bit of overhead and precious developer time.
+If you come from a Backend development background, the idea of implementing a [refresh token](https://auth0.com/learn/refresh-tokens/) to handle re-authentication may seem like the best option, but its going to cost a bit of overhead and precious developer time.
 Instead, because of the security Keychain Services provides, we are able to [store users credentials directly onto the device](https://developer.apple.com/documentation/security/keychain_services/keychain_items/adding_a_password_to_the_keychain), making re-authentication extremely easy.
 How does Cely help us do this?

 Up until this point we have stored the API token in Keychain Services using `Cely.save(_:)`, but it is expected for this token to eventually expire.
 When it does expire, we will be receiving `401` errors from our API.
 Since we are following the *Quiet Re-Authentication Flow*, our application will re-authenticate the user instead of logging them out.

 There are two places where we need to handle Re-authentication.

 - When the app starts up, *(if the user is already logged in)*
-- When an API responds with `401` error
+- When an API request returns `401` error

 Below is a pseudo code example for when the application starts up: